tvillacruz/tonyvillacruzcom/content/blog/Full Stack Learning Resources/index.md

  Read [The Joel Test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/)

 Joel cofounded StackOverflow.
 But before that, he wrote 12 Steps to Better Code which was the precusor to the cultural shift to Agile and DevOps.
-The 12 steps seem like no-brainers now but that's because Joel articulated them in the post and the post made its rounds.
+The 12 steps seem like no-brainers now but that's because Joel articulated them in this post and then this post made its rounds.

 {{</book>}}